Learn More About Homeschool Mini-Mesters!

 - Everyone has to take a health course at some point—another good mini-mester choice.

 - How about focusing on cursive handwriting for the older student?
-Teach Yourself Cursive can be a mini-mester course.
+Horizons Penmanship can be a mini-mester course.

 - What about physical education?
 Seasonal sports, such as soccer, baseball, or swimming, would work as mini-mesters.
 So would a summer dance or gymnastics class.
 One might not be worth a year of credit, but you can do more than one.
 When I think about it, we were doing mini-mesters way back when we were doing swimming at the YMCA in winter, baseball in spring and summer, and soccer in the fall!
 Maybe you’ve done something like that, too?